-15. Sending E-mail
+Sending e-mail

 To save space, the SIB uses a very small, simple program to transmit e-mail (reception of e-mail is not possible with the base SIB).
 The mail client is not a full-fledged mail transport agent; the SIB requires access to a properly configured SMTP mail server / transport agent.
 The setting up of such a machine is beyond the scope of this document.
-Your corporate network or local ISP will probably have such a server, ask your system administrator for details.
+Your corporate network or local ISP probably have such a server, ask your system administrator for details.
 Usually, any machine on which you have an e-mail account will work.

-The program to transmit mail is called smtpclient.
+The program to transmit mail is called "smtpclient."
 For a full list of options, type "smtpclient -help" on the command line.
 Smtpclient is a command-line based program, and as such all options such as subject and destination must be specified on the command line.
-At minimum, you will need to use the "-S" or "smtp-host=" option to specify the IP address of the SMTP server, and a destination address (which does not require a command line switch).
-Depending on your mail server, the "-f" switch may also need to be used to specify who the message is from (some SMTP servers will not accept mail from users they do not recognize).
+At minimum, you will need to use the '-S' or "-smtp-host=" option to specify the IP address of the SMTP server, and a destination address (which does not require a command line switch).
+Depending on your mail server, the '-f' switch may also need to be used to specify who the message is from (some SMTP servers will not accept mail from users they do not recognize).

-A redirect does something similar, but the file is specified at the end of the smtpclient command line, and you don't need to cat the file.
+A redirect does something similar, but the file is specified after the smtpclient command line, and you don't need to cat the file.
 The command line "smtpclient -S mail.your.com -s Mail from SIB -f you@your.com destuser@dest.com < /tmp/mailfile" will do exactly the same thing as the command line using a pipe.
 Which you choose makes no difference.
-Mailing can be done from the command line, by a CRON task, or by a script.
+Mailing can also be done by a CRON task, or by a script.
 You may also write your own shell script to automate the mailing process.

-Section II: Configuration
+Part II: Configuration